Arsenal, Islington

 St John’s College was demolished after a fire in 1946 and the institution subsequently relocated to Northwood (now in the London Borough of Hillingdon) before settling in Bramcote, Nottinghamshire in 1969.
 St John’s has a website that makes absolutely no mention of the secular detail that one of the world’s best-known football clubs owes its Islington existence to the college.

-Arsenal played their last competitive game at Highbury on 7th May 2006, beating Wigan Athletic 4-2.
-Since the 2006/7 season, Arsenal have played at the Emirates Stadium at Ashburton Grove in nearby Drayton Park.
-Highbury’s art deco east and west stands have been converted into apartments, while the former pitch has become a commemorative area and community garden.
+Arsenal played their last competitive game at Highbury on 7th May 2006, beating Wigan Athletic 4–2.
+Since the 2006/7 season, Arsenal have played at the Emirates Stadium in nearby Drayton Park.

 Postal district: N5

-Station: Piccadilly Line (Zone 2)
+Station: Piccadilly line (Zone 2)

 Further reading: Jon Spurling, Rebels For The Cause: The Alternative History Of Arsenal Football Club, Mainstream Sport, 2004